coolshare/CoolshareReactPubSub/README.md

 	framework.
 Pub/Sub is a different solution similar to Redux:

 	 - publish in PubsubManager and Pulisher component are "Action Creator"
-	 - An event including a topic with data is an "Action"
+	 - An event including a topicName with data is an "Action"
-	 - PubsubManager is the "Dispatcher" and topic is the "Action Type"
+	 - PubsubManager is the "Dispatcher" and topicName is the "Action Type"
 	 - Event handler is the "Reducer"

 	 Some difference here is that we do not force the event handler to only work on the model while